Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do

-What are the benefits of a green vehicle?
+What are the benefits of an eco-friendly vehicle?

 Eco-friendly vehicles have a range of benefits for both the owner and the community.
 Here are some reasons to drive a green car:

 - Fewer emissions.
 Green cars have low-exhaust emissions, reducing the amount of carbon released into the atmosphere.

 - No- or low-gas costs.
 While hybrids require gas, they consume much less than regular cars.
-Hybrids can travel up to 50 miles on a charge before the engine switches to gasoline.
-Once it switches, the distance it travels depends on the size of the electric engine, but it’s usually about the same distance as a gas car.
 Electric cars don’t use any gas but do require electricity to recharge.

 - Cleaner cities.
 Car emissions are a major contributor to poor air quality in cities.
 By driving a vehicle with low emissions, you won’t contribute to the smog in your area.